Southclaws/ScavengeSurvive/porting/runbook.md

 ## Build warnings

-A clean build reports 95 warnings.
+A clean build reports 94 warnings.
 88 are inside third party dependencies, which sampctl re-downloads, so they cannot be fixed from this repository.
-The other seven are pre-existing unused assignments and shadowed variables in the gamemode, unrelated to open.mp.
+The other six are pre-existing unused assignments and shadowed variables in the gamemode, unrelated to open.mp.

 The gamemode itself has no tag mismatch and no deprecation warnings.
 If a change introduces one, fix the code rather than defining NO_TAGS, MIXED_SPELLINGS,